 Many core BMX bike skills can be practised away from the BMX track and even seasoned bikers can benefit from a 'back to basics' mindset.

 Seated wheelies, bunny hops and balancing, are just a few of the techniques that can always be honed or improved upon and you don't need a BMX track to do it.

-There are some BMX bike skills that should be mastered before you even go near a BMX track and team coaches know how essential they can be for both safety and performance.
+There are some BMX bike skills that you should master before you even go near a BMX track and team coaches know how essential these skills can be for both safety and performance.

 The main thing that separates BMX bike winners from wannabes is confidence on the track and that trust comes from practice, practice, practice.

 Here are just a few of the confidence-building BMX bike skills that translate into performance on the track.

 BMX bike racing puts you in the thick of it.
 From the start gate to the first berm it's a battle for position and awareness of other riders is crucial to success.

 Novice riders will put their heads down and try to cut out the distraction of other riders and they bid to power up into the lead.

 Experienced BMX riders, however, will remain acutely aware of rivals as they plot to take tactical advantage.